Samba Design System

 Focus on a Figma library that has parity with a React front-end library.

-I quickly prioritized the build of the Figma components based on level of effort and also project needs.
+With teams already building in React, this left me and Figma playing catch up to engineering.
+I quickly prioritized the Figma components based on level of effort and design needs.

 React and Figma Parity